CENTER-3D/EventStreams/eventstreams113.md

 Kafka Connect can run in either stand-alone or distributed mode.
 Stand-alone mode is intended for testing and temporary connections between systems.
 Distributed mode is more appropriate for production use.
 The configuration required to use {{site.data.keyword.messagehub}} with these two modes is slightly different.
 {:shortdesc}

-## Known issues in Kafka Connect v2.6+
-{: #kafkaconnect_v26 notoc}

-There are known issues with using Kafka Connect version 2.6 and above with {{site.data.keyword.messagehub}}: new versions of Kafka Connect require creating topics with the cleanup policy set to compact only.
-This is currently not supported in {{site.data.keyword.messagehub}}.
-As a short-term workaround we would recommend customers use kafka-connect 2.5.1 .

 ## Stand-alone worker configuration
 {: #standalone_worker notoc}